 A person may currently grow up to 12 plants in their home so long as the plants are not visible from outside of the home.

 While Proposal 1 will become effective on December 6, 2018, it will still be illegal to sell marijuana under Michigan law for the time being.
 The State of Michigan has until December 6, 2019 to adopt regulations and create application forms to issue licenses to sell recreational marijuana.
 While the implementation of the Michigan Regulation and Taxation of Marihuana Act will take several years, and the law is still in a state of flux, the use of recreational marijuana is something that Michigan condominium associations must be prepared to address.
-Accordingly, this article will discuss the application of the Act as to Michigan condominium associations and tips for dealing with issues related to the recreational use of marijuana in community associations.
+Accordingly, this article will discuss the application of the Act to Michigan condominium associations and tips for dealing with issues related to the recreational use of marijuana in community associations.

 Does the Michigan Regulation and Taxation of Marihuana Act apply to condominium associations?